ubernostrum/django-contact-form/docs/quickstart.rst

 django-contact-form.
-Since it doesn't provide any database models or use any other application-config mechanisms, you do *not* need to add django-contact-form to your ``INSTALLED_APPS`` setting; you can simply begin using it right away.
+Since it doesn't provide any database models or use any other application-config mechanisms, you do *not* need to add django-contact-form to your ``INSTALLED_APPS`` setting; you can begin using it right away.

 URL configuration